herman925/attention-to-number-test/README.md

 **Target Parameters:**
 - **Target Shape**: Circle, square, triangle, rectangle, or star
 - **Target Color**: Six distinct colors (orange, teal, yellow, purple, blue, red)
-- **Target Pattern**: Solid, striped, dotted, or grid
+- **Target Pattern**: Solid fill, horizontal stripes, vertical stripes, checkered, or white dots
 - **Target Count**: 2-6 objects

-**Choice Generation Rules:**
+**Choice Generation Rules (Four-Role Structure):**
+- **Color-only foil**: Shares the target color but uses a different shape and a different count
+- **Shape-only foil**: Shares the target shape but uses a different color and a different count
-- **Correct choice**: Same count as target, different shape and color
+- **Count-only option (correct answer)**: Shares the target count but differs in both shape and color
-- **Foil choices**: Different counts, varied shapes and colors
-- All counts across choices are unique
+- **Full distractor**: Differs from the target in shape, color, and count
-- All colors across choices are unique
+- All counts and colors across the four choices remain unique to preserve diagnostic clarity
+- Patterns mirror the target selection so that texture never signals the answer; in other words, pattern is held constant across all four shape choices unless you explicitly vary it for the target

 **Cognitive Focus**: This condition tests whether participants can focus on numerical quantity while ignoring shape identity and color—features that are typically more salient in visual processing.
 Structured shapes have been shown to prime numerosity estimates when spatial layouts reinforce shape templates (Gheorghiu & Dering, 2020; Gheorghiu & Goldschmitt, 2022).